 1980 Outstanding Contributions through Service to the Profession of Clinical Chemistry

-Willard R. Faulkner will receive the 15th AACC Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession.
+Willard R. Faulkner will receive the 15th the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions through Service to Clinical Chemistry as a Profession.

 Dr. Faulkner was born in Jerry, WA, in 1915 and lived in Moscow, ID, during his early years.
 In 1940 he received a B.S. degree in bacteriology from the University of Idaho.
 From 1941 to 1943 he worked as a shipfitter at the Federal Shipbuilding and Drydock Co., Kearny, NJ.
 He served in the U.S. Army during World War II, with a tour of duty in the Pacific, much of that time as a technician in field laboratories.
 Upon returning to the States, he worked as a laboratory technologist and later as a research chemist at Fitzsimons Army Hospital, Denver, CO.
 While there, he earned an M.S. degree in chemistry from the University of Denver.